Daihatsu Terios: Perodua Nautica

-Perodua launched the rebadged version of the short-wheelbase Terios, called Nautica in May 2008.
+Perodua launched a rebadged version of the short-wheelbase Terios, called Nautica in May 2008.
 The model was fully imported from Japan, except for the front grille, front bumper and rear bumper which are manufactured and fitted in Malaysia.
 It has a 1.5-litre DVVT engine, full-time 4WD, projector headlamps, and five seats with dark interior.
 The price tag of the Nautica is not much different from the long-wheelbase Rush.
 It comes with only two colour choices: Medallion Grey and Majestic Black, and comes in automatic transmission only.
 The Nautica was quietly discontinued in 2009, slightly less than a year after its launch.
 Only a mere total of 489 units were ever sold.
 The reason for the discontinuation was because as a national car company focused on local manufacturing, Perodua was unable to obtain sufficient necessary Approved Permits for vehicle importation, as the Nautica was imported in CBU form from Japan.